 Q. How to use ashwagandha oil?

-A. A warming organic oil that nourishes the muscles and joints.
+A. It is a warming organic oil that nourishes the muscles and joints.
 Ashwagandha is known for its calming effect and is an excellent body oil for promoting better sleep and relieving muscle tension.

 Q. Can Ashwagandha increase testosterone hormone?